eurisko-us/eurisko-us.github.io/_pages/person-00-justin-skycak.md

 <li>worked on two particle physics research projects that involved improving data transmission in CERN and Fermilab particle detectors.</li>
 </ul>

-I also have a personal site at http://www.justinmath.com/ if you'd like to know more about me.
+I also have a personal site at <a class="body" target="_blank" src="http://www.justinmath.com/">justinmath.com</a> if you'd like to know more about me.
 But the basic idea is -- if you want to learn how to apply advanced math and computer science, then I'm your guy!
 </font>